stacks-network/docs/src/pages/stacks-blockchain/overview.md

 _Non-enumerable_ means that the set of peers that are producing the blocks don’t know about one another — they don’t know their identities, or even how many exist and are online.
 They are indistinguishable.

+## Status

+The Stacks 2.0 blockchain is in active development.
+While the final release ("mainnet") is in the works, you can already get familiar with Stacks 2.0 capabilities on the "testnet".

+For more information on the testnet, have a look at this page:

+[@page-reference | inline]
+| /stacks-blockchain/testnet

 ## Tutorials